 So the more active they are within your body and the more you’re trying to calm down, the more your body is getting stressed out.
 This is where teeth grinding happens when you sleep.
 This is, again, where the restless legs.
 You can also say the calf cramping, restless leg type symptoms would come in as well being associated.
 It’s classic, though, for parasites to affect the gut.
 So obviously diarrhea, is clearly a classic sign of acute parasitic type infection.

-Other symptoms we discuss at length: bowel urgency, SIBO, vertical wrinkles above your mouth, nail-biting, food sensitivities, bed-wetting, insomnia (especially around full moon), grinding teeth, night sweats and anxiety, and also how parasites affects neurotransmitter imbalances.
+Other symptoms we discuss at length: bowel urgency, SIBO, vertical wrinkles above your mouth, nail-biting, food sensitivities, bed-wetting, insomnia (especially around full moon), grinding teeth, night sweats and anxiety.

 We cover why and how do do the parasite protocol before, during and after the full moon, his parasite story and the latest information on mimosa pudica seed: